dwday/lbp_tensorflow_python/README.md

 Reference:
 AKGÜN, D. A TensorFlow implementation of Local Binary Patterns Transform.
 MANAS Journal of Engineering, 9(1), 15-21.

 I'm planning to add similar work for LDP:

-AKGÜN, D. A TENSORFLOW BASED METHOD FOR LOCAL DERIVATIVE PATTERN.
+AKGÜN, D. A Tensorflow Based Method For Local Derivative Pattern.
 Mugla Journal of Science and Technology, 7(1), 59-64.